NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

     6 metabarcoding_novaseq NA                            3557357 NA
     # ℹ 2 more variables: ekstraksjonskit <lgl>, ekstraksjonskommentar <lgl>

-We can also remove some darwinCore-columns that are not relevant for this level, such that we end up with a more compact table.
-We also rename the parentEventID column to make further joins more intuitive, and adopt a snake case naming standard, which is good practice when working with databases (esp.
+We here also remove some mandatory darwinCore-columns that are not particularly relevant for this level.
+We also rename the parentEventID column to make further joins more intuitive, and adopt a snake case naming standard, a good practice when working with databases (esp.
 PostgreSQL).

 ``` r
 identifications <- identifications %>%